nemisj/docs/cv.md

 * Setting up UI testing framework ( using Selenium webdriver )

-Before Protractor of angular came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.
+Before Angular's Protractor came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.

 * Building selfcontained "Development environment” ( using vagrant, bash-scripting and python )

-Because of use of some legacy systems which could not run on various platforms like OSX, introduced and implemented vagrant virtual machine with all the skeleton code and helpfull tools for fast bootstrap of development.
+Because of use of some legacy systems which could not run on various platforms like OSX, introduced and implemented vagrant virtual machine with all the skeleton code and helpful tools for fast bootstrap of development.

 * Coach developers for "JavaScript best practices"